Sensex, Nifty likely to open flat amid mixed global cues

-Indian benchmark indices are likely to open on a flat note today as SGX Nifty fell 13 points to 17,806 level amid mixed global cues.
+Indian benchmark indices are likely to open higher today as SGX Nifty was trading flat at 18,041 level amid mixed global cues.
 Singapore Nifty (SGX Nifty) is the Indian Nifty index that is traded in Singapore Stock Exchange and considered to be the first indication of the Indian markets opening.

-Benchmark indices ended higher for the second consecutive session on September 5, powered by gains in index heavyweights Reliance Industries, TCS and Infosys amid a largely positive trend in global markets.
+Titan was the top Sensex gainer, rallying 5.55 per cent, followed by Bajaj Auto, Bajaj Finserv, SBI, Nestle India, ITC, Axis Bank and Tata Steel.

-IndusInd Bank was the top Sensex gainer, rising 4.60 per cent, followed by Bharti Airtel, HCL Tech, Reliance Industries, Titan and Asian Paints.
+HCL Tech, Tech Mahindra, UltraTech Cement, TCS and Sun Pharma were among the top Sensex losers, falling up to 4.04%.

-Gaurav Ratnaparkhi, Head of Technical Research, Sharekhan said, "Overall structure shows that the Nifty is still in a short-term consolidation phase and is heading towards the upper end of the range i.e. 17,950 where it is likely to witness selling pressure.
-On the downside, 17700-17640 will act as a near term support zone."
+Gaurav Ratnaparkhi, Head of Technical Research, Sharekhan said, "If Nifty manages to cross the level of 18,000 on a closing basis then the consolidation will be considered to have broken on the upside and the index will then be set for a significant upside.
+However, failure to cross 18,000 on a closing basis would keep the index in the short-term consolidation phase.."

-Foreign institutional investors (FIIs) sold shares worth Rs 1,915 crore on October 5, and domestic institutional investors (DIIs) bought shares worth Rs 1,868 crore, as per provisional data available on NSE.
+Foreign institutional investors (FIIs) sold shares worth Rs 278 crore on October 12, and domestic institutional investors (DIIs) offloaded shares worth Rs 741.22 crore, as per provisional data available on NSE.

 Global markets